 How To Do Dumbbell Side Bend

-- Hold for a second and return to the starting position.
+5. Pause for a second, then return to the starting position.

 Tip

-- Always keep your back straight, eyes facing forwards, and bend at the torso only.
+• Always keep your back straight, eyes facing forward, and bend at the torso only.

 3. Dumbbell Farmers Walk

-The dumbbell farmer’s walk is a great exercise for improving your grip strength and building your core muscles.
+It is a great exercise for building your core muscles and improving your grip strength.
 It also improves your overall strength and functional fitness by strengthening your abs, oblique, back, glutes, legs, and gait.

 How To Do Dumbbell Farmers Walk

-- Complete the desired number of steps, come to a stop, and place the dumbbells down while keeping a tight core and neutral spine.
+5. Complete the desired number of steps, come to a stop, and place the dumbbells down.

 Tips